christo/bhima/dragonmind/README.md

 > M.I.N.D: Modular Illuminated Networked Dragon

 Is that the acronym?
 Let's go with yes.
-In 2018, the primary purpose of this software component is to control the art car LEDs on the dragon body, head, tail and wings.
+In 2018, the primary purpose of this software component was to control the art car LEDs on the dragon body, head, tail and wings.
 There are two halves of the body, one on each side of the bus which should play a mirror image of each other.
 Both wings are expected to be wholly visible from either side of the bus.